Flowers of Ukraine: Planned reconstruction

 In 2021, the owner of the building planned its reconstruction into an office center with added a superstructure and an underground car park.
 At the end of June 2021, the developer cut the vines that grew on the façade of the house for thirty years and began to deconstruct the interior, including the original chandeliers and stained glass.

 On July 6, 2021, a protest took place near the building, at which public activists demanded the restoration of a modernist building.
 The organizers and participants of the rally demanded from the Ministry of Culture of Ukraine and the Department of Cultural Heritage of the Kyiv City State Administration to grant the building the protection status.

 On July 12, 2021, the owner of the building began dismantling the main façade of the pavilion, in response to which activists destroyed the fence around the building and began to block construction equipment.
 Later on his Facebook page, the Minister of Culture of Ukraine Oleksandr Tkachenko spoke about the need to stop the dismantling of the building and to resolve the issue of granting protection status to the building, he also called on Kyiv Mayor Vitaliy Klychko to take a more careful approach regarding rules and restrictions for historic buildings.
-The following day, the building was confiscated by the Shevchenko District Court of Kyiv, which ruled that any construction work was prohibited during the preparatory investigation and that the building should be guarded by the police.
+The following day, the building was confiscated by the Shevchenkivskyi District Court of Kyiv, which ruled that any construction work was prohibited during the preparatory investigation and that the building should be guarded by the police.

-On July 23, 2021, the Ministry of Culture and Information Policy announced the signing of a memorandum with a number of public organizations on the preservation of cultural heritage sites of the second half of the XX century.
+On July 23, 2021, the Ministry of Culture and Information Policy announced the signing of a memorandum with a number of public organizations on the preservation of cultural heritage sites of the second half of the 20th century.
 The memorandum also aims to establish working groups by region to monitor, identify and register cultural heritage sites.

 On August 3, 2021, the Department of Cultural Heritage Protection of the Kyiv City State Administration included the Flowers of Ukraine building on the list of cultural heritage objects in Kyiv and sent applications to the Ministry of Culture and information on inclusion in the State Register of Monuments.

+On December 2, 2022, at the end of its existence, the District Administrative Court of Kyiv reviewed the developer's claim in a shortened procedure canceled the order of the Ministry of Culture on the ban on construction and the decision to grant the building the status of a monument.

+On October 31, 2023, the Sixth Administrative Court of Appeal satisfied the appeal of the Ministry of Culture and a number of other institutions and organizations, refused to cancel the entry of the building into the State Register of Monuments, and upheld the order of the Ministry of Culture to stop construction work.